cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 ### ValidateBasic

-[`sdk.Msg`s](../core/transactions.md#messages) are extracted from `Tx` and `ValidateBasic`, a method of the `sdk.Msg` interface implemented by the module developer, is run for each one.
-It should include basic **stateless** sanity checks.
-For example, if the message is to send coins from one address to another, `ValidateBasic` likely checks for nonempty addresses and a nonnegative coin amount, but does not require knowledge of state such as account balance of an address.
+[`sdk.Msg`s](../core/transactions.md#messages) are extracted from `Tx`, and `ValidateBasic`, a method of the `sdk.Msg` interface implemented by the module developer, is run for each one. `ValidateBasic` should include basic **stateless** sanity checks.
+For example, if the message is to send coins from one address to another, `ValidateBasic` likely checks for nonempty addresses and a nonnegative coin amount, but does not require knowledge of state such as the account balance of an address.

 ### AnteHandler